 Is Railway or Fly.io cheaper than a managed OpenClaw platform?

 It depends on what you include.
-Railway costs $19-35/month for the platform alone.
-Fly.io costs $18-24/month.
-BetterClaw costs $29/month.
-The PaaS platforms appear cheaper, but they don't include OpenClaw-specific monitoring, security sandboxing for skills, anomaly detection, or multi-channel management.
-When you add the value of zero maintenance time (Railway and Fly.io require 1-3 hours/month of DevOps work), the effective cost difference narrows or reverses depending on your hourly rate.
+Railway Pro lands at $23-43/month platform-only.
+Fly.io is $16-24/month.
+BetterClaw is $19/month per agent.
+The PaaS platforms appear comparable or cheaper, but neither includes OpenClaw-specific monitoring, security sandboxing for skills, anomaly detection, or multi-channel management.
+Once you add the value of zero maintenance time (Railway and Fly.io require 1-3 hours/month of DevOps work), the effective cost difference narrows or reverses depending on your hourly rate.

 Is Railway or Fly.io secure enough for running OpenClaw?

 Both platforms provide container isolation and encrypted environment variables.
-However, neither offers Docker-within-Docker sandboxing for OpenClaw skills, which means a compromised skill (824+ malicious skills were found on ClawHub) has access to your full container environment, including API keys stored as environment variables.
+However, neither offers Docker-within-Docker sandboxing for OpenClaw skills, which means a compromised skill (Bitdefender's audit found 824+ malicious skills on ClawHub, roughly 20% of the active registry at the time) has access to your full container environment, including API keys stored as environment variables.
 For production agents handling sensitive data or customer conversations, add your own security layers (gateway authentication, skill vetting, spending caps) or use a platform that includes OpenClaw-specific security features like sandboxed skill execution and workspace scoping.